boranno/Gmail-bomber/README.md

-# Gmail-bomber
+# gmailbomber
-This is a Gmail bombing application .I f you want to do gmail bombing you can use that application
+This project was created by borannogolder
+If you want to contact with me then put a email on borannogolder934@gmail.com